bclindner/ivory/README.md

 ...
 ```

-If you come up with any useful rules and wouldn't mind writing some tests for
+If you come up with any useful rules and wouldn't mind writing a schema and some
-it, making a pull request to include it in Ivory's main release would be highly
+tests for it, making a pull request to include it in Ivory's main release would
-appreciated!
-The more rules Ivory gets, the more tools are collectively
+be highly appreciated!
+The more rules Ivory gets, the more tools are
-available to other admins for dealing with spammers and other threats to the
+collectively available to other admins for dealing with spammers and other
-Fediverse at large.
+threats to the Fediverse at large.

 ## Bugs & Contributing